excellenteam-scaleup/Chess-template/README.md

 Please follow the guidelines in this section strictly.

 - The repository should include a `CMakeLists.txt` file at the root directory.
-- The repository **MUST NOT** include any compiled binaries (e.g., build/, .o files, a.out, or any other generated executables).
+- The repository **MUST NOT** include any compiled binaries (e.g., build/, .o files, a.out, or any other generated executables).(put those file names in `.gitignore` file)

 <p align="center">
   <img src="./img/cpp-logo.png" alt="C++ Logo" width="100" height="100">